vatesfr/xo/docs/resellersellingprocess.md

 ### Upgrade a plan for you customer

-IF you want to upgrade a plan for one of your customer, you can do so by clicking on the "upgrade" button on the line corresponding to your customer on the licence management part.
+If you want to upgrade a plan for one of your customer, you can do so by clicking on the "upgrade" button on the line corresponding to your customer on the licence management part.

 > Note: The remaining time on the current plan will be used as a credit note when you upgrade.